Definition, benefits, examples and how it works

 With Amazon DSP, you can plan your programmatic ad campaign to:

-Access unique owned and operated supply, such as Fire TV, IMDb TV, Twitch and more.
+- Access unique owned and operated supply like Fire TV, IMDb TV, Twitch and more.

 - Deliver quality ad experiences that can reach audiences by their preferred touchpoints like video and audio.

 - Measure the outcomes of your media investments.